 What Is Partnership Marketing?

-It describes a business relationship between two or more companies that combine resources to co-market their products.
+Partnership marketing is a business relationship between two or more companies that combine resources to co-market their products.
 This allows them to leverage each other’s momentum.
 They can also broaden their product and service offerings while enriching the customer experience.

 Some partnerships last for only the length of temporary promotions.
 These are often beneficial to both parties.
 Still, true partnerships last much longer for several promotions and involve a more strategic collaboration.
 This may affect the following areas of a company: